 - pale skin, freckles, and light hair

-- family or personal history of melanoma
+- a family or personal history of melanoma

-If a person approaches a doctor with concerns about skin changes on the foot, the doctor will examine the area and ask about any family history of skin cancer.
+If a person approaches a doctor with concerns about skin changes on the foot, the doctor will examine the area and ask the person about any family history of skin cancer.

-They will assess
+They will also assess:

 - any changes in size and appearance

-- additional signs or symptoms such as pain, itching, or bleeding
+- additional signs or symptoms, such as pain, itching, or bleeding

 - any other suspicious moles

-If the doctor suspects melanoma, they will refer the patient to a dermatologist.
-The dermatologist will use a dermatoscope to see spots on the skin more clearly.
+If the doctor suspects melanoma, they will refer the individual to a dermatologist.
+This is a doctor who specializes in treating skin conditions and cancers.